Intended Learning Outcomes on course level

 3. The level of understanding or performance (and how this achievement is displayed) of each chosen topic.

 The intended type of knowledge and the level of understanding/performance can be expressed in an outcome verb.
-Verbs can be chosen from e.g. the SOLO taxonomy or Bloom’s revised taxonomy (e.g. as portrayed by CELT).
+Verbs can be chosen from e.g. the SOLO taxonomy or Bloom’s revised taxonomy .
 Based on these three choices, the course ILOs can be written.
 These ILOs are the starting point for developing the teaching, learning methods and assessment of a course.
 Biggs & Tang (2007) advise to derive no more than five or six ILOs per course.

 ”The more ILOs, the more difficult it becomes to align teaching/learning activities and assessment tasks to each”.